 Please refer to our coronavirus update page to view current vaccine requirements.

 You may be able to reduce the number of units to be studied in your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-On completion, you will attain the SIT50416 Diploma of Hospitality Management
+On completion, you will receive the SIT50416 Diploma of Hospitality Management.

 Connections with industry

 A major strength of Holmesglen's Hospitality, Cookery and Bakery Department is our connections with industry.
 For many years, we have forged relationships with industry bodies such as Shared Tables, Australian Culinary Federation (ACF) and Les Toques Blanches, as well as hundreds of businesses through our workplace training.

 We have created a range of 'out of the box" opportunities for our students to provide additional value and experience for their learning, these include: